madeofpendletonwool/Pinepods-Docs/docs/tutorial-basics/sign-in-homescreen.md

 ## Password Recovery

 ### Forgot Password Process
-If you've forgotten your password, Pinepods provides a self-service recovery option:
+If you've forgotten your password, Pinepods provides a self-service recovery option as long as you set it up in the admin area of settings:

 #### Initiating Password Reset
 1. **Forgot Password Link**: Click "Forgot Password?" on the login page